-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Wo ould the project: a) Physically divide an established community? b) Cause significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would d the project: a) P Physically divide an established community? b) C w tl e Cause significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for he purpose of avoiding or mitigating an environmental effect?